FerretDB/FerretDB/website/docs/Reference/telemetry.md

 While we are grateful for these usage insights, we understand that not everyone is comfortable with sending them.

 :::caution
-If you disable telemetry, automated version checks and updates will not be available.
+If you disable telemetry, automated version checks and information on updates will not be available.
 :::

 Telemetry can be disabled using any of the following options: